t-tht/Bit-board/Meeting Minutes.md

 This meeting minutes in this file are the summeries of meeting notes from members, for major meetings usually involve participants outside the team.
 This team had regular and less formal meetings throughout the project.
 Please see the seperate file for the record.
 Compiling the bits and pieces from notebooks together has been a good review of the journey this team has gone through.

-## 1, Briefing with Jonny
+## 1. Briefing with Jonny
-30 Apr 2019, 610b
+Date: 30 Apr 2019, 610b
 all team members excpet Thomas, Johny from micro:bit
-- team member self-introduction
+* team member self-introduction
 ### From Jonny's briefing
-- 3 sources of knowledge from micro:bit to this project:
+* 3 sources of knowledge from micro:bit to this project:
-    - tech.microbit.org; documentation for previous work done;
+    * tech.microbit.org; documentation for previous work done;
-    - microbit.org; accessory guide;
+    * microbit.org; accessory guide;
-    - github, microbit-dal; the starting point for this project;
+    * github, microbit-dal; the starting point for this project;
-- explanation of requirements:
+* explanation of requirements:
-    - ble keyboard
+    * ble keyboard
-    - accessory
+    * accessory
-    - for kids
+    * for kids
-    - open end nature
+    * open end nature
-- production tools:
+* production tools:
-    - arm mbed (online editor)
+    * arm mbed (online editor)
-    - MakeCode environment
+    * MakeCode environment
-    - typescript
+    * typescript

 **action points:**
-- James will get one micro:bit from Amazon
+* James will get one micro:bit from Amazon
-- Jonny would send more micro:bits for the team to use
+* Jonny would send more micro:bits for the team to use
-- research topics:
+* research topics:
-    - MakeCode Extensions
+    * MakeCode Extensions
-    - BLE library / profile
+    * BLE library / profile
-    - HID over GATT protocal
+    * HID over GATT protocal
-    - megabit from last year
+    * megabit from last year
-    - existing accessories like bit:commander
+    * existing accessories like bit:commander
-- summeries reasearch outcome and questions before next Tuesday
+* summeries reasearch outcome and questions before next Tuesday
-- propose meeting with academic supervisor
+* propose meeting with academic supervisor

-- proposed next team meeting: before the end of week 1
+* proposed next team meeting: before the end of week 1

 ## 2, Initial Concept Brainstorm
 2 May 2019, all team members